inspec/inspec/docs-chef-io/content/inspec/resources/user.md

 The `nil` value means this user has never logged in.

 ### encrypted_password

-The `encrypted_password` property allows tests against the hashed password stored in shadow file on unix systems with `getent` utility.
+The `encrypted_password` property allows tests against the hashed password stored in shadow files on Unix systems with `getent` utility.

     its('encrypted_password') { should eq "!" }

-The `!` value means the user will not be able to login to the system using password authentication.
+    The `!` value means the user cannot log in to the system using password authentication.

 ## Examples